team-toast/foundrydao.com/md-src/faq.md

 ## Who controls Foundry?

 Foundry makes decisions via the "governance contract".
 At launch, this contract will be a basic multisig contract with Team Toast members as signatories, which we are calling "governance v0".
-As we develop the full Liquid Democracty system (more on this below), we will transfer control of Foundry to the FRY holders.
+As we develop the full Liquid Democracy system (more on this below), we will transfer control of Foundry to the FRY holders.

 ## How does Foundry work?
 As governance is implemented, Foundry Token (FRY) holders will be able to submit and vote on various "proposals", which if passed, will execute a specific transaction from the Foundry Treasury.
 This transaction could be a simple payment (such as paying a contractor for an improvement to SmokeSignal) or a more complex transaction involving smart contracts (such as converting half of the DAI treasury to ETH, investing in other DAOs, or creating a Burnable Payment).